-80 injured after ‘massive’ explosion at Iran’s port city of Bandar Abbas
+281 injured after ‘massive’ explosion at Iran’s port city of Bandar Abbas

-Authorities said that the injured have been transferred to medical facilities for treatment.
+Authorities said injured have been transferred to medical facilities as authorities carry out initial investigation.

 Scores of people have been injured following a massive explosion and fire at the Iranian port city of Bandar Abbas, more than 1,000km (620 miles) south of capital Tehran, according to officials and state media.